seDirector/Translations/README.md

 # Translations

 seDirector is a game server administration program for the Steam Source Engine.
-See [seDirector.net](https://sedirector.net) for more information.

 ## Languages Needing Translation